Jinsei×Boku=

 Jinsei×Boku= (人生×僕= Jinsei Kakete Boku wa, lit.
 Life Times Me Equals) is the sixth studio album by the Japanese rock band, One Ok Rock.
-It was released on March 6, 2013 and reached first place on the Oricon weekly chart.
-This album brought ONE OK ROCK to worldwide popularity, especially after the first single, "The Beginning", was selected as official soundtrack in the live action adaptation of Rurouni Kenshin.
-The song peaked at #2 on the Billboard Japan Hot 100 and stayed for 45 weeks.
+It was released on March 6, 2013 and reached second place on the Oricon weekly chart.
+This album brought One Ok Rock to worldwide popularity, especially after the first single, "The Beginning", was selected as official soundtrack in the live action adaptation of Rurouni Kenshin.
+The song peaked at number 2 on the Billboard Japan Hot 100 and stayed for 45 weeks.
 The next single, "Deeper Deeper/Nothing Helps", was featured on the DmC: Devil May Cry ("Nothing Helps") game and used for Suzuki Swift TV commercials ("Deeper Deeper").

-A DVD special bundled with the album released for limited pre-order only, consist of an acoustic performance in the studio of "The Beginning" and "The Same As...".
+A DVD special bundled with the album released for limited pre-order only, consists of an acoustic performance in the studio of "The Beginning" and "The Same As...".

 The song "The Beginning" can be heard in the 2012 film Rurouni Kenshin.
 "Clock Strikes" was featured in the PS3/PS4 Sega game Ryū ga Gotoku Ishin!.
 The song "Be The Light" was used in the animated film Space Pirate Captain Harlock, starring Shun Oguri and Haruma Miura.